 I’m generally interested in critiquing the way bio-medicine defines the body-mind, and in collectively deconstructing/augmenting the stories it offers us about our physical, emotional, social and spiritual experiences.
 And in doing so finding broader, more holistic understandings and approaches to things together.

 I’m also commmitted to challenging the dr/patient, practitioner/client model with its particular power dynamics of alleged expert/passive recipient, and instead hold therapeutic space where I look to be more of an ally or partner in coming to understandings, resting deeply, resourcing ourselves, healing.
-My practice is queer and disability/differently abled friendly, body positive and trauma aware.
+My practice is disability/differently abled friendly, body positive and trauma aware.

 Hope you find the information you need here.
 If you have any questions at all or want to discuss/arrange a session or a workshop, get in touch.